-n-year term life assurance: this is a temporary life assurance policy which pays the sum assured on the death of the life assured within n years from the start of the contract.
+(2) n-year term life assurance: this is a life assurance policy which pays on the death of the life assured only if the death occurs within a within n years from the start of the contract (i.e. the policy remains in force only for a fixed term of n years).

-Pure endowment policy: this is a contract which pays a benefit on the survival of the life assured until a certain date.
+(3) Pure endowment policy: this is a contract which pays a benefit on the survival of the life assured to a certain age/ date.

-n year term endowment policy: this is a policy which combines an n-year term life assurance with a pure endowment policy, i.e. it provides for a benefit either on the death or on the survival (of the life assured) to the end of the n-year term whichever event occurs first.
+(4) n year term endowment policy: this is a policy which combines an n-year term life assurance with a pure endowment policy, i.e. it provides for a benefit either on the death or on the survival (of the life assured) to the end of the n-year term whichever event occurs first.